camunda/camunda/CONTRIBUTING.md

 - `journal` contains the append-only log used by the consensus algorithm
 - `snapshots` module abstracting how state snapshots (i.e. `zb-db`) are handled

+### Test Execution

+Tests can be executed via maven (`mvn verify`) or in your prefered IDE.
+The Zeebe Team uses mostly [Intellij IDEA](https://www.jetbrains.com/idea/), where we also [provide settings for](https://github.com/camunda/zeebe/tree/main/.idea).

+> Note: If you encounter issues while running the test StandaloneGatewaySecurityTest.shouldStartWithTlsEnabled take a look at https://github.com/camunda/zeebe/issues/10488 to resolve it

 ## Report issues or contact developers

 Zeebe uses GitHub issues to organize the development process.
 If you want to